Respiratory Syncytial Virus (RSV) Nursing Diagnosis & Care Plan

 Since a mild RSV infection is similar to the common cold, supportive treatment at home is usually all that is needed.
 Premature infants, children with heart defects, or older immunocompromised adults are at a higher risk for complications from RSV and may require inpatient treatment.
-In these patients, RSV can lead to serious life-threatening medical conditions such as pneumonia, worsening COPD or asthma, and congestive heart failure.
+In these patients, RSV can lead to serious life-threatening medical conditions such as pneumonia, worsening COPD or asthma, respiratory failure, and congestive heart failure.

 Nursing Process